ray-project/ray/doc/source/train/train.rst

 Ray Train: Scalable Model Training
 ==================================

-Ray Train is a scalable model training library for distributed training and fine-tuning on a cluster.
+Ray Train is a scalable model training library for distributed training and fine-tuning.
-Ray Train simplifies scaling by abstracting away the details of distributed computing.
-Model training on a single node or multiple nodes, uses the same training code, making Ray Train the easiest way to train large models with large datasets.
-Ray Train is one of the Ray AI Libraries, a suite of libraries built on Ray, for scaling machine learning.

 <<<<<<INSERT image from Kamil comparing single-node to multi-node training>>>>>>

+Ray Train is the simplest way to train large models with large datasets:

+* Model training on a single node or multiple nodes, uses the same training code.
+* Ray Train abstracts away the complexities distributed computing for developers.
+* Changing processes and resource allocation with a single line of code.

 Ray Train provides Pythonic wrapper classes for many frameworks:

 * PyTorch trainers: PyTorch, PyTorch Lightning, HuggingFace Transformers, HuggingFace Accelerate
 * Other deep learning libraries: Tensorflow and Keras
 * Tree-based trainers: XGboost, LightGBM

-Ray Train supports the common methods and tooling for deep learning pipelines:

-* Callbacks
-* Checkpointing
-* Integration with TensorBoard, Weights and Biases, and MLflow
-* Data loading from sources like S3

-Ray Train works seamlessly with other Ray AI Libraries, allowing you to compose complex Machine Learning Operations (MLOps) pipelines from data loading and preprocessing to model serving and deploying:

-* Use :ref:`Ray Data <data>` with Train to load and process datasets both small and large.
-* Use :ref:`Ray Tune <tune-main>` with Train to sweep parameter grids and leverage cutting edge hyperparameter search algorithms.
-* Leverage the :ref:`Ray cluster launcher <cluster-index>` to launch autoscaling or spot instance clusters on any cloud.

 Install Ray Train
 -----------------